 Overview of the mandate

-In the discharge of his mandate, the Special Rapporteur:
+In the discharge of her mandate, the Special Rapporteur:

 a) Monitor and investigate human rights violations, transmits urgent appeals and letters to Iran on alleged violations of human rights;